GRANDMOTHER'S VOICE HOSTS

 CALL TO ACTION

 This is not just a conference; it’s a movement.
 Truth with Reconciliation: Respect, Restore, Relearn (A Healing Framework) invites you to step into a transformative experience that will challenge, inspire, and guide you on a journey of relearning.
 Guided by the wisdom of the Indigenous Grandmothers and voices like Samantha Doxtator, Allen Sutherland, and Asha Frost, you will uncover truths, explore Ancestral Knowledge, and learn how to weave Indigenous perspectives into personal and professional spaces.
-This is your opportunity to build authentic relationships, break down barriers, and move beyond understanding to meaningful action.
-Walk with us to create a future rooted in respect, restoration, and relearning—because reconciliation starts with all of us, and it begins now.

 IN PARTNERSHIP WITH